Is North Dakota worth moving to?

 North Dakota often fits healthcare households, education workers, military-linked households, and practical movers who want lower cost and more homeownership runway.
 North Dakota deserves more caution from winter-sensitive households, movers who need large-city variety, and households whose lifestyle depends on broader urban depth.

-Statewide coverage for North Dakota is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for North Dakota helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 North Dakota can be worth moving to when the move matches North Dakota climate tolerance, job fit, and city scale preferences, but the decision still needs full weather and budget review.